Solar Roofing Best Practices

 Solar Roofing Best Practices - Shake, Slate, & Metal Shingle Roofs

 Learn how to work with the unique characteristics of shake, slate, and metal shingle roofs to install solar using roofing best practices and ensure that you maintain roof warranties, protect the roof, and reduce installer liability.
 Some installers avoid these roofs fearing the challenges of the unknown.
 This means less competition on these quality, durable roof types for the installer with the right products and the know-how to install them.
-We will review our Classic Shake Mount and QBase Shake & Slate Mount.
+We will review our Classic Shake Mount and QBase Metal, Shake & Slate Mount.

 Quick Rack: Design & Installtion